 Prospective students seeking paralegal career training around Manchester, NH, can explore their options at three nearby colleges.
 Read about the legal areas covered, required coursework and internship opportunities available through the institutions.
 This article also provides a table of statistics about the profiled schools to further aid your education research.

-- Situated around 19 miles from central Manchester, New Hampshire Technical Institute (NHTI), Concord's Community College also offers students the opportunity to earn a certificate or associate's degree in the field.
+- Situated 15 miles from central Manchester, New Hampshire Technical Institute (NHTI), Concord's Community College also offers students the opportunity to earn a certificate or associate's degree in the field.

 Find schools that offer these popular programs

 - Court Reporting

 Comparison of Schools